LoraV/LoraV.github.io/_posts/2020-10-04-good-intentions.markdown

 You were folding donations to a charity-run thrift shop when a hobo spider dropped out of an old shirt and bit you on your toe, which swelled up.

 And that's why you were in no way able to run fast enough to escape the werewolf pack.
+Trust me on this -- it is a particularly gruesome way to die.
+One might even call it "hellish."